nardi-20/AI4ALL-Project/README.md

 Correlation Heatmaps & Time-Series Analysis

 ## Datasets
-All datasets used in this project are stored in the /Project Datasets folder and include:
+All datasets used in this project are stored in the /AI4ALL Project Datasets folder and include:
 Historical stock prices (AAPL, MSFT, INTC, etc.)
 U.S. macroeconomic indicators (Inflation, GDP, Unemployment, Fed Funds Rate) Global inflation trends by country